molebox/humix-ui/packages/humix-ui/README.md

 )
 ```

 The below example shows using the `as` prop in combination with `GatsbyLink`.
+Passing the `GatsbyLink` component via the `as` prop is not actually needed, the Links `href` prop will navigate to the desired page anyway.

 ```tsx
 import { Link } from 'humix-ui'